mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This might lead to short breaks in media delivery in the order of RTT and, if RTCP is used for RTT measurements, might cause spikes in observed delays.
 Application layer congestion control mechanisms (and packet repair schemes such as retransmissions) need to be prepared to cope with such spikes.
-As noted in {{api-considerations}}, it might be desirable that the RoQ implementation provides an indication of connection migration to the RTP application, to assist in coping.
+As noted in {{api-considerations}}, it could be desirable that the RoQ implementation provides an indication of connection migration to the RTP application, to assist in coping.

 ## 0-RTT and Early Data considerations {#ed-considerations}

 RoQ applications, like any other RTP applications, want to establish a media path quickly, reducing clipping at the beginning of a conversation.
-For repeated connections between peers that have previously carried out a full TLS handshake procedure, the initiator of a QUIC connection can use 0-RTT packets with "early data" to include application data in a packet that is used to establish a connection.
+For repeated connections between endpoints that have previously carried out a full TLS handshake procedure, the initiator of a QUIC connection can use 0-RTT packets with "early data" to include application data in a packet that is used to establish a connection.

 As 0-RTT packets are subject to replay attacks, RoQ applications MUST carefully specify which data types and operations